Oregon adopts emergency rules to protect workers from smoke

 Unprecedented wildfires across Oregon last September showed that Oregon’s workplace regulations didn’t specify how employers should respond to extremely poor air quality.
 Many workers remained on the job with limited protection last year as air quality reached hazardous levels.

-On Monday, Oregon OSHA also announced that it is adopting rules requiring employers to provide cooling areas for workers living in labor housing when outside temperatures reach 80 degrees Fahrenheit and temperatures below 78 degrees cannot be maintained inside labor housing units.
+On Monday, Oregon OSHA also announced that it is adopting rules requiring employers to provide cooling areas for workers living in labor housing when outside temperatures reach 80 degrees Fahrenheit (27 Celsius) and temperatures below 78 degrees cannot be maintained inside labor housing units.

-Employers will also be required to block windows to keep housing units cool and offer fans at no cost when temperatures inside the housing units exceed 78 degrees.
+Employers will also be required to block windows to keep housing units cool and offer fans at no cost when temperatures inside the housing units exceed 78 F (25 C).

 The new rules come a month after the state adopted emergency rules to protect workers from extreme heat.